-When we work online, problem comes without knocking our door.
-Being a blogger from last 4 years, I know importance of taking timely backup of our blog.
-WordPress is a software which runs on a Web hosting, and there are many possible issues which can come with your blog, any time.
+When we work online, the problem comes without knocking our door.
+Being a blogger from last 4 years, I know the importance of taking timely backup of my blog.
+As WordPress runs on a web hosting, there are many possible issues which can come with your blog, anytime.

 - Your hosting company might shut down.

-- Your hosting company suspect your WordPress blog for high memory usage.
+- Your hosting company suspects your WordPress blog for high memory usage.

 - A hacker hacks your blog.